 - Tumor Response Rate According to Response Evaluation Criteria in Solid Tumors (RECIST) [ Time Frame: Up to 5 years ] [ Designated as safety issue: No ]

 - Changes in Magnetic Resonance Imaging (MRI) Signal Features [ Time Frame: From baseline to up to 5 years ] [ Designated as safety issue: No ]MRI must include images in at least two planes with (a) pre-contrast images with the following pulse sequences T-1 weighted, fast spin echo T-2 weighted with fat saturation, and a short tau inversion recovery (STIR); and (b) post-contrast images with T-1 weighted pulse sequence with fat suppression.

 |Study Start Date:||February 2004|

-- Correlate changes in MRI signal features of the tumor with clinical outcome in patients treated with this regimen.
+II.
+Correlate changes in Magnetic Resonance Imaging (MRI) signal features of the tumor with clinical outcome in patients treated with this regimen.

 OUTLINE: This is a multicenter study.

 Patients receive oral sulindac and oral tamoxifen twice daily for up to 12 months (four 3-month courses) in the absence of disease progression or unacceptable toxicity.
 Patients who achieve a complete response (CR) receive 1 additional month of treatment beyond documentation of CR.